As you have just completed a significant surgical procedure, success and comfort is reliant on your compliance with post-operative care instructions.

 There will be a “hole” where the tooth was removed.
 The cavity will gradually close over the next couple of months, filling in with the new tissue at the deepest portion first.
 In the mean time, the area should be kept clean especially after meals with salt-water rinses or a toothbrush.

 Every case and patient are individual, therefore, be cautious accepting well-intended advice from friends, family, or co-workers.
-Please use Dr. Nielson and his highly trained staff to guide you through any post-operative issues.
+Please use Dr. Nielson and Dr. Wood and their highly trained staff to guide you through any post-operative issues.
 We are not done treating you until you are healed!

 Brushing your teeth is okay starting the day after oral surgery – just be gentle at the surgical sites.